cruskit/vagrant-ghost/README.md

 Note that there are also corresponding commands for stop/start/status. nginx also supports a reload command if you have just modified the configuration.

+# Ghost Themes

+Any themes provided under: /vagrant/ghost/themes/ will automatically be installed in Ghost

 # List of potential future enhancements

 These are things that are on the list for later: